tanjingder/gen-ai-app/PROJECT_REFLECTION.md

 - Designing robust intent classification (many edge cases)
 - Creating comprehensive examples for each intent type
 - Balancing flexibility vs rigid tool execution
+- Intent classification itself was error-prone (similar queries classified differently)

+**V3 Solution**: 7-Layer Architecture with Flexible Data Requirements ✅
+- **Layer 1**: LLM interprets user intent and declares `required_data: ["charts", "transcription", ...]`
+  - No rigid classification into predefined intents
+  - LLM naturally understands what data is needed
+- **Layer 2**: Check cache for required data
+- **Layer 3**: Deterministic tool planning (no LLM, just logic)
+  - If "charts" is required and not cached → plan `analyze_chart` tool
+  - Simple mapping, no ambiguity
+- **Layer 6**: Free reasoning with all available data
+  - LLM sees the actual data, not tool descriptions
+  - Reasons naturally about what it observes

+**Result**: Eliminated intent classification errors, more flexible and maintainable

 ### ⏰ What Could Be Achieved with More Time